Updated: April 2025

 Vector Graphics = Inkscape

 This is the category that Adobe Illustrator fills.
 Inkscape is usable and has most, if not all, of the essential features.
-I would not claim it is a match for Illustrator but for free, Inkscape does an excellent job and is still being developed.
+I would not claim it is a match for, or even close to, Illustrator but for free, Inkscape does an acceptable job and is still being developed.
 Inkscape is one of the few tools to save SVG format files.

 2D CAD = QCAD Community Edition and LibraCAD